View Source AWS.SecurityHub (aws-elixir v1.0.11)

 When you stop cross-Region aggregation, findings that were already replicated and sent to the home Region are still visible from the home Region.
 However, new findings and finding updates are no longer replicated and sent to the home Region.

-Deletes the insight specified by the InsightArn
+Deletes the insight specified by the InsightArn.

-A Security Hub administrator account can use this operation to delete invitations sent to one or more prospective member accounts.
+A Security Hub CSPM administrator account can use this operation to delete invitations sent to one or more prospective member accounts.

 This operation is only used to delete invitations that are sent to prospective member accounts that aren't part of an Amazon Web Services organization.
 Organization accounts don't receive invitations.